PROPOSED STREET SPECIAL ASSESSMENT DISTRICT

 TO: THE RESIDENTS AND PROPERTY OWNERS OF THE CHARTER TOWNSHIP OF FRUITPORT, MUSKEGON COUNTY, MICHIGAN, AND ANY OTHER INTERESTED PERSONS:

-PLEASE TAKE NOTICE that the Township has received petitions from property owners within the Township signed by the record owners of land whose properties constitute more than 50 percent of the total road frontage and more than 50 percent of the total land area without road frontage contained within the proposed special assessment district, within which special assessment district the Township Board proposes to perform a wedge/overlay and chip seal the asphalt and thus repave and restore the public streets in question, and to create a special assessment for the recovery of the cost of the public roads against the properties benefited by the repaving and restoration.
+PLEASE TAKE NOTICE that the Township has received petitions from property owners within the Township signed by the record owners of land whose properties constitute more than 50 percent of the total road frontage contained within the proposed special assessment district, within which special assessment district the Township Board proposes to perform a ditching as needed and wedge and 1.5 inch overlay to the asphalt and thus repave and restore the public streets in question, and to create a special assessment for the recovery of the cost of the public roads against the properties benefited by the repaving and restoration.

 PLEASE TAKE FURTHER NOTICE that the special assessment district within which the foregoing improvements are proposed to be constructed and within which the cost of the improvements is proposed to be assessed is more particularly described as follows:

-Kendra Rd from Farr Rd to Sheridan Rd.
+Charles Street from Hts Ravenna Rd to the dead end.
 The proposed special assessment district includes the following parcels:

 PLEASE TAKE FURTHER NOTICE that the plans, estimates of cost, proposed special assessment district, and petitions may be examined at the office of the Township Clerk from the date of this notice through the date of the public hearing and may be examined at such public hearing.